Sabayon/wiki-next/docs/articles/systemd.md

 <pre class="clear">
  # systemctl kill crond.service
 </pre>

 This will ensure that SIGTERM is delivered to all processes of the crond service, not just the main process.

 Of course, you can also send a different signal if you wish.
 For example, if you are bad-ass you might want to go for SIGKILL right-away:
 <pre class="clear">
  # systemctl kill -s SIGKILL crond.service
 </pre>
-And there you go, the service will be brutally slaughtered in its entirety, regardless how many times it forked,

-whether it tried to escape supervision by double forking or fork bombing.
+And there you go, the service will be brutally slaughtered in its entirety, regardless how many times it forked, whether it tried to escape supervision by double forking or fork bombing.

 Sometimes all you need is to send a specific signal to the main process of a service, maybe because you want to trigger a reload via SIGHUP.

 Instead of going via the PID file, here's an easier way to do this:
 <pre class="clear">
- # systemctl kill -s HUP --kill-who#main crond.service
+ # systemctl kill -s HUP --kill-who=main crond.service
 </pre>
-How does this relate to systemctl stop? kill goes directly and sends a signal to every process in the group,

-however stop goes through the official configured way to shut down a service, i.e. invokes the stop command configured with `ExecStop#` in the service file.
+How does this relate to systemctl stop? kill goes directly and sends a signal to every process in the group, however stop goes through the official configured way to shut down a service, i.e. invokes the stop command configured with `ExecStop=` in the service file.
 Usually stop should be sufficient. kill is the tougher version.

 ### stop, disable, or mask a service...
 The Three Levels of "Off"
 In systemd, there are three levels of turning off a service (or other unit).
 Let's have a look which those are:

-1, You can stop a service.
+1. You can stop a service.
 That simply terminates the running instance of the service and does little else.:
 <pre class="clear">
  # systemctl stop ntpd.service
 </pre>

-2, You can disable a service.
+2. You can disable a service.
 This unhooks a service from its activation triggers.
-That means, that depending on your service

-it will no longer be activated on boot, by socket or bus activation or by hardware plug (or any other trigger that applies to it).
+That means, that depending on your service it will no longer be activated on boot, by socket or bus activation or by hardware plug (or any other trigger that applies to it).

 However, you can still start it manually if you wish.
 If there is already a started instance disabling a service will not have the effect of stopping it. :
 <pre class="clear">
  # systemctl disable ntpd.service
 </pre>

 Disabling a service is a permanent change; until you undo it it will be kept, even across reboots.

-3, You can mask a service.
+3. You can mask a service.
 This is like disabling a service, but on steroids.
-It not only makes sure that service is not started automatically

-anymore, but even ensures that a service cannot even be started manually anymore.
+It not only makes sure that service is not started automatically anymore, but even ensures that a service cannot even be started manually anymore.
 This is a bit of a hidden feature in systemd,

 since it is not commonly useful and might be confusing the user.
 But here's how you do it:
 <pre class="clear">
  # systemctl mask ntpd.service
  # ln -s /dev/null /etc/systemd/system/ntpd.service
 </pre>

-By symlinking a service file to /dev/null you tell systemd to never start the service in question and completely block its execution.
+By symlinking a service file to `/dev/null` you tell systemd to never start the service in question and completely block its execution.

 Unit files stored in `/etc/systemd/system` override those from `/usr/lib/systemd/system` that carry the same name.

 The former directory is administrator territory, the latter terroritory of your package manager.
-By installing your symlink

-in `/etc/systemd/system/ntpd.service` you make sure that systemd will never read the upstream shipped service file
+By installing your symlink in `/etc/systemd/system/ntpd.service` you make sure that systemd will never read the upstream shipped service file `/usr/lib/systemd/system/ntpd.service`.

-`/usr/lib/systemd/system/ntpd.service`.

-## advanced
+## Processes and Common Admin Tools

 ### Which Service Owns Which Processes?
 In systemd every process that is spawned is placed in a control group named after its service.